Open-Data-Product-Initiative/odps-examples/README.md

 Link:

-### Wind power production - real time data with x-license extensions (Finland) - Multilang example
+### Wind power production - real time data product with x-license extension (Finland) - Multilang example

 Example of realtime data API driven data product described in two languages: Finnish and English.
 Also uses "x-" feature to extend standard ODPS model to link open data license to the product description instead of using ODPS standard model.